algorithm-archivists/algorithm-archive/contents/quantum_systems/quantum_systems.md

 In fact, [quantum information theory](../quantum_information/quantum_information.md) is currently set to be the next innovation to radically change the landscape of modern computation as we know it!
 Of course, because of the large-scale effects that this will likely have on the industry, it deserved it's own section.

-As always, if there is something that you feel is missing from this section, please feel free to contact me or create an issue on github and we'll get to it as soon as we can!
+As always, if there is something that you feel is missing from this section, please feel free to contact me or create an issue on GitHub and we'll get to it as soon as we can!

 <script>
 MathJax.Hub.Queue(["Typeset",MathJax.Hub]);